 This mode of server operation involves the samba machine being made a member of a domain security context.
 This means by definition that all user authentication will be done from a centrally defined authentication regime.
-The authentication regime may come from an NT3/4 style (old domain technology) server, or it may be provided from an Active Directory server (ADS) running on MS Windows 2000 or later.
+The authentication regime may come from an NT3/4 style (old domain technology) server, or it may be provided from an Active Directory server (ADS) running on MS Windows 2000 or later. >/para> information regarding how to create a domain machine account for a domain member server as well as for information regading how to enable the samba domain member machine to join the domain and to be fully trusted by it.

 Of course it should be clear that the authentication back end itself could be from any distributed directory architecture server that is supported by Samba.
-This can be LDAP (from OpenLDAP), or Sun's iPlanet, of

-NetWare Directory Server, etc.
+This can be LDAP (from OpenLDAP), or Sun's iPlanet, of NetWare Directory Server, etc.